sayyid5416/generalpy/README.md

   - This exception should be ignored after catching it for the sake of continuity.
   - You can ignore it in `try: ... except IgnoreError: pass` block, or
   - By logging/printing to console

+### 💠 `LevelFormatter` class
+  - Custom `logging.Formatter` class.
+  - To set formatting based on logging Levels.
+Like `logging.INFO`, `logging.ERROR` etc.
+  - You can also set different time zone for `%(asctime)s`

+### 💠 `Settings` class
+  - Class to handle all settings related aspect for an app.
+  - Based on settings file stored in storage.

+---

 ### 💠 `decorator` module